GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 --------------------------------------------

-When a library B in Java depends on another library A through the Maven repository system, there are two types of handles that library B needs to use to access classes in library A:
+When a library B in Java depends on another library A through the Maven repository system, there are two identifiers that library B needs to access classes in library A:

 1. The Maven coordinates of library A, following the form